WGBH-MLA/FixIt/readme.md

 The `game` key accepts the values `game_one`, `game_two`, `game_three`.
 The value for the `score` key must be an integer.
 The score created will automatically be associated with the user making the request.

 ----
-`/api/source/` provides a paginated list of sources associated with the transcripts and only accepts GET requests.
+`/api/source/` provides a paginated array of sources associated with the transcripts and only accepts GET requests.
 Example data:
 ```javascript
 {
     "count": 98,